microsoft/ignite-learning-paths-training/apps/apps50/demo-scripts/demo3.md

 * Notice all the failed requests around `webbff`
 * Click **on the number** of the first line in the top 10 response.
 Mention the suggested query to debug.
 * Click the suggested query to debug
 * Click on the line where `?&type=diytools` fails.
 Talk about the elements on the right.
-Especially the url with a  `http:///`.
+Especially the url with a  `http://AKS_BACKEND_ENDPOINT/*`.

-> Triple slash isn't a thing.
-Might be a configuration issue.
+> Note how this looks like it might be a configuration issue.

-* Go back to Resource Group `pdecarlo-apps50-frontend`
+* Go back to Resource Group `FRONTEND_RESOURCE_GROUP` from variables.txt
 * Go to the AppService exhibiting the issue (Australia East/EastUS)
 * Go to `Settings > Configuration`
 * Show value of `ApiUrl` and `ApiUrlShoppingCart`.
 * Mention that `ApiUrl` is basically missing the host.
-Copy host from `ApiUrlShoppingCart` to fix the issue. **Save**
+Copy host from `ApiUrlShoppingCart` to fix the issue. **Save** and restart the App Service instance
 * Go back to the failing website.
 Force refresh the page.
 Navigate back to the PowerTools section.
 * Everything should work
-* Summarize what we just done.
+* Summarize what we have just done.